-When heading down to the river (or lake, or sea..) for the day, you’ve always got to choose what color fishing line to take with you.
+When heading down to the river (or lake, or sea..) for the day, you’ve always got to make a decision on what color fishing line to take with you.

 And it goes without saying that the most useful colored fishing line is the one that the fish can’t see!

 If your choice is between Green Fishing Line vs Clear Line, which one should you take with you?
-Which fishing line is the least visible?
+Which fishing line is the least visible in the water?

 Well let me tell you that as you get older it can be hard to tell any different colored fishing lines apart.
 Both Clear and Green line will become invisible to you!